Archaeology of Indonesia: Republic of Indonesia period

 In 1953, two of the first native Indonesian archaeologists graduated, one of them was R. Soekmono, who subsequently succeeded Bernet Kemper as the chief of Djawatan Poerbakala Repoeblik Indonesia.
-Later the national archaeological institution changed to Lembaga Poerbakala dan Peninggalan Nasional (Institute of Archaeology and National Heritage) or LPPN.
+Later, the national archaeological institution changed to Lembaga Poerbakala dan Peninggalan Nasional (Institute of Archaeology and National Heritage) or LPPN.

 In 1975 the LPPN was separated into two institutions: Direktorat Pemeliharaan dan Pelestarian Peninggalan Sejarah dan Purbakala which focussed on preservation efforts; and Pusat Penelitian Purbakala dan Peninggalan Nasional which focussed on archaeological research.

 In 1980, the institution was changed to Pusat Penelitian Arkeologi Nasional (National Archaeological Research Center) under the Ministry of Education and Culture.
 In 2000 the institution was transferred to Ministry of Culture and Tourism.
 In 2005 the institution name was changed to Pusat Penelitian dan Pengembangan Arkeologi Nasional (National Archaeological Research and Development Center).
 In 2012 it changed again to Pusat Arkeologi Nasional (National Archaeological Center) with authority transferred back from the Ministry of Tourism to the Ministry of Education and Culture.

 Today, several Indonesian public universities have archaeology study programmes, including Gadjah Mada University in Yogyakarta, University of Indonesia in Jakarta, Udayana University in Bali, Hasanuddin University in Makassar, Haluoleo University in Kendari and Jambi University in Jambi.

 In January 2021, archaeologists announced the discovery of at least 45,500 years old cave art in Leang Tedongnge cave.
-According to the journal Science Advances, cave painting of warty pig is the earliest evidence of human settlement of the region.
+According to the journal Science Advances, cave painting of a warty pig is the earliest evidence of human settlement of the region.
 An adult male pig, measuring 136 cm x 54 cm, was depicted with horn-like facial warts and two handprints above its hindquarters.
-According to co-author Adam Brumm, two other pigs that partly preserved suggest that the wart pig was observing a fight between two of them.
+According to co-author Adam Brumm, two other pigs that were partly preserved suggest that the wart pig was observing a fight between two of them.